rbergm/PostBOUND/docs/source/setup.rst

 server completely configured and ready to use.
 Optionally, you can also obtain an optimized Postgres server configuration and setup different benchmarks.

 To create the Docker image, simply run ``docker build`` in the main PostBOUND directory.
 You can specify the timezone of the image using the ``TIMEZONE`` ``--build-arg`` (see below).
 You can customize the container with the following options via ``--env`` parameters (with the exception of _TIMEZONE_, which must be specified as a `--build-arg` when creating the image).
+Please note that the *run* command will invoke a lot of setup logic.
+Hence, it will take a substantial amount of time to complete the installation.
+This is because the container will compile a local Postgres server from source, import benchmarks, etc.
+Use ``docker logs -f <container name>`` to monitor the installation progress.

 +------------------------+-------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+---------------+
 | Argument               | Allowed values                | Description                                                                                                                                                                                                                                                            | Default       |